 5. Export Design

 Last, export the design in your machine file format.
-For my Brother embroidery machines, I use PES embroidery files.
+For my Brother embroidery machine, I use PES embroidery files.
 The DST format will work for all machines, but just know this embroidery file type doesn’t contain information about the thread colors you chose.

 You can then transfer your embroidery design to your machine via WiFi, USB, etc.